Blogs

 These Higher Ed TikTok strategies for boosting enrollment are part of an ongoing series we have called Higher Ed best practices.
 Included in this series: Higher Ed Snapchat strategies.

-Conversely, only 50% of top brands have a TikTok account as of 2022 and brands that do use TikTok strategically are able to achieve broad organic and paid reach compared to other social media channels.
+Conversely, only 50% of top brands have a TikTok account as of 2023.
+Brands that use TikTok strategically are able to achieve broad organic and paid reach compared to other social media channels.

 For marketers in the higher-ed space looking to launch a TikTok strategy and boost enrollment among their target audiences, we’ll cover the dos and don’ts of university accounts on TikTok, along with tips for paid advertising on the platform.